Medieval and Renaissance Studies (CERT)

-- Student must demonstrate reading knowledge at the MA level in one of the following: Latin, Greek, French, Italian, Hebrew, German, Spanish, Portuguese, or Arabic.
+- Student must demonstrate reading knowledge at the Master's level in one of the following: Latin, Greek, French, Italian, Hebrew, German, Spanish, Portuguese, or Arabic.
 Reading knowledge in other languages may be used to fulfill this requirement at the discretion of the program director.
-Reading knowledge may be demonstrated either by taking a language exam or by earning a "B" or above in a graduate level language course.
+Reading knowledge may be demonstrated either by taking a language exam or by earning a B or above in a graduate level language course.
 Fulfillment of this requirement may overlap with the completion of a language requirement in the student's home department.

 - A single course may fulfill more than one of these requirements.

 - Independent studies may not count towards the fulfillment of these requirements.

 - 500-level courses taken for undergraduate credit may not count towards the fulfillment of these requirements.
 As is standard practice, those students enrolled in 500-level courses for credit towards the certificate must complete the requirements for graduate-level work specified by the instructor.

 - Coursework towards the graduate certificate in medieval and renaissance studies may count towards the student's graduate degree.

 |Approved Medieval and Renaissance Courses||9|